Research

 New era of virus taxonomy

 The International Committee on Taxonomy of Viruses (ICTV) oversees the official classification of viruses and nomenclature of taxa (Virus Taxonomy).
 The recent and rapid development in discovery of new viruses and the accumulation of metagenomic sequence data has led to a change in virus taxonomy.
-This has resulted in modernization of the rank structure of virus taxonomy, which has been recently reported in Nature Microbiology (2020).
+This has resulted in modernization of the rank structure of virus taxonomy, which has been reported in Nature Microbiology (2020).
 New levels of the virus taxonomy will also stimulate further research on virus origins and evolution.

 Selected references: